 For a homebuyer survey, you’ll need a qualified surveyor who’s a member of RICS.
 They should have either MRICS or FRICS after their name but you can also check on the Royal Institute of Chartered Surveyors (RICS) website.

 Estate agents, lenders, conveyancers and mortgage brokers often recommend surveyors but they might get commission for doing this, which could mean you end up paying more.

 Shop around locally and get quotes from a few firms.
 There is always room to negotiate.

-Whichever one you decide on, make sure the surveyor has the right qualifications.
-Those accredited by the Royal Institute of Chartered Surveyors (RICS) are fully vetted and carry professional indemnity insurance.
+Whoever you go for, make sure your surveyor has the right qualifications.
+Surveyors accredited by RICS are fully vetted and carry professional indemnity insurance.